ghga-de/milestones-docs/61-matamata-turtle/technical_specification.md

 This [Java DLQ implementation](https://medium.com/nerd-for-tech/-to-re-queue-apache-kafka-dlq-messages-95941525ca77) uses such headers (toward the bottom).

-### Processing Dry Run:
-It would be nice to be able to perform a dry-run of event processing as a sanity check.
-The test endpoint would perform any applicable processing on the next event and return the result instead of publishing it.
-If processing would result in the event being discarded instead of published, then it will return nothing.

 ### Previewing Events:
 Previewed events will be formatted with the `ExtractedEventInfo` class and returned as